 Please note that different rules apply to consents within the coastal environment governed by the Hawke’s Bay Regional Coastal Environment Plan.

 Where the discharge is of drainage water from a pumped system only (under Rule 33 of the RRMP) use this form B:

 These technical notes will assist you in applying for a resource consent to discharge contaminants to

 If you are wanting to discharge contaminants to land from an on-site wastewater system, or from a dairy farm, or if you are diverting and discharging stormwater please go to the pages that deal specifically with those activities, see menu at left.

 Different rules apply to discharges to air within any defined airshed in Hastings or Napier.
 If your property is located within an airshed, your activity will be subject to ambient air quality standards that you will need to consider.

 Go to the Intramaps Consents box (at foot of this page) to search your property to check if it’s located within an airshed.

 If your proposed activity will result in contaminants or particulate matter (dust, smoke) being discharged to air, you will need to consider the following standards and guidelines and refer to these in your application:

-If your proposed activity is likely to require offsetting as a result of the National Environmental Standards, please contact a member of HBRC’s Consents team who can help you with this process.
+If your proposed activity is likely to require offsetting as a result of the National Environmental Standards, please contact a member of the Regional Council’s Consents team who can help you with this process.

 Any application that involves discharges of contaminants or odour to air and any relevant modelling will require a suitably qualified expert to assist with the application.
 This is likely to be a qualified air quality scientist with relevant experience dealing with the specific issue – contaminants or odour.